top of page

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois

-Now let’s examine what the egg yolk can tell us about the egg’s nutritional value, its freshness, and the hen’s health!
+What the egg yolk can tell us about the egg’s nutritional value, its freshness, and the hen’s health!

 The most important factor in determining the egg's nutritional value is its yolk's colour!
 Yes, it matters a lot!!